josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⚖️_compliance_as_opacity.md

 ---

-## 🧨 Why this is especially risky in UK CVE practice
+## 🪼 Why This is Especially Risky in UK CVE Practice
 - **Wide legal escape hatches**: “national security” and special derogations act as blank cheques, letting controllers withhold evidence and operate under shadow rules.
 - **Institutional speed-over-sense**: departments prize fast optics — flip the switch now, validate later — because being seen to act matters more than getting it right.
 - **Contractor & supply-chain black boxes**: third-party vendors slip past scrutiny, hiding what code runs, what data trained it, and what ghosts it carries.